 Skip to content

 The catalog also contains metadata for additional compatible providers and models.
-Those entries can be queried and may work through one of the two protocol adapters, but they have not all been verified against live provider APIs and are not a support guarantee.
-Automated tests exercise both adapters with local mock servers rather than live integration tests for every provider.
+Those entries can be queried and may work through one of the three protocol adapters, but they have not all been verified against live provider APIs and are not a support guarantee.
+Automated tests exercise all three adapters with local mock servers rather than live integration tests for every provider.

-Only the key for the provider selected by llm.GetModel is read.
+Only the key for the provider selected for the current request is resolved.
 Request-scoped credentials can also be supplied with StreamOptions.APIKey or StreamOptions.Env.

 Discover models